ypcheng0911/Single-unit-OOP/README.md

 An object-oriented programming (OOP) project in MATLAB.

 # Usage
-Run warmup.mat to initiate the OOP object.
+Run warmup.m to initiate the OOP object.